 The Province is relatively water rich compared with the rest of the country.
-KwaZulu- Natal has good rainfall in most parts of the Province.
+KwaZulu-Natal has good rainfall in most parts of the Province.
 Many of the major rivers have their source in the Drakensberg Mountains.
 The urban areas are therefore well serviced with high quality water.
 South Africa is one of the few countries in the world where the Municipal tap water is perfectly safe to drink.
 Water supply for urban use is sourced from a network of storage dams strategically located around the Province.
-The provincial water utility is Umgeni Water.
+The provincial water utility companies are Umgeni Water and UMhlathuze Water.
 South Africa subscribes to world-class environmental management protocols and local authorities enforce these.